Integer programs with bounded subdeterminants and two nonzeros per row: Preprocessing and postprocessing

 Recall that the embedding of $G_0 = G_0^+$ has face-width at least $2$.
 It is known that, for any cellularly embedded graph $H$, the faces of $H$ are all bounded by cycles if and only if $H$ is $2$-connected and has face-width at least $2$, see Mohar~\cite[Proposition 3.8]{Mohar97}.
 Hence, it suffices to make sure that the faces of $G_0$ are all bounded by cycles.

 Suppose that there is a face $f$ of $G_0$ whose boundary is not a cycle.
 By Theorem~\ref{thm:structure_bounded_OCP_refined}, $f$ contains the disk $\Delta(V)$ for some vortex $V \in \mathcal{V}$.
+By Theorem~\ref{thm:cycle_faces}, $G_0$ has a unique block $H_0$ containing a noncontractible cycle.
+This block $H_0$ is cellularly embedded in $\surf$ and all its facial walks are cycles.
+Each block of $G_0$ that is distinct from $H_0$ is a planar graph drawn inside some face of $H_0$.
 Let $\hat{f}$ denote the face of $H_0$ containing $f$.
-By Theorem~\ref{thm:structure_bounded_OCP_refined}, the boundary of $\hat{f}$ is a cycle, say $C$.
+The boundary of $\hat{f}$ is a cycle, say $C$.
 Moreover, the boundary of $f$ is a {\it cactus graph} containing $C$ together with some extra cacti hanging from vertices of $C$, where a cactus graph is a graph where every two simple cycles have at most one vertex in common.

 Let $W = (v_0,e_1,v_1,\ldots,e_\ell,v_\ell)$ denote the facial walk of $f$.
 We modify the graph $G$ by adding, for each index $j \in \{0,1,\ldots,\ell\}$, two new vertices $v'_j$ and $v''_j$, as well as the edges $v_j v'_j$, $v'_j v''_j$ and $v''_jv''_{j+1}$ (indices are computed modulo $\ell+1$).
 All these new vertices and edges are added to $G_0$.
-Next, the vortex $V$ is updated by replacing each vertex $v_j$ of the walk $W$ belonging to $\Omega$ by the corresponding vertex $v''_j$.
+Next, the vortex $V$ is updated by replacing each vertex $v_j$ of the walk $W$ belonging to $\Omega(V)$ by the corresponding vertex $v''_j$.
 In case some vertex $v \in \Omega(V)$ repeats in $W$, we perform the operation only once, for the occurrence of $v$ in $W$ that is found by following $\bd(f)$ until it reaches $v$.
 See Fig.~\ref{fig:thicken} for an illustration.
 Finally, we set sufficiently high costs on the edges $v_j v'_j$ and $v'_j v''_j$ for $j \in [\ell]$ to force these edges to be tight in every optimal solution, and we set zero costs on all the edges of the form $v''_jv''_{j+1}$.

 Notice that these modifications do not change the minimum cost of a stable set in $(G,c)$.
 Notice that for every minimum cost stable set $S$ in the new edge-weighted graph, $S \ni v_j$ if and only if $S \ni v''_j$, for all $j$.
 Hence, we can trivially map any minimum cost stable set in the new edge-weighted graph to a minimum cost stable set in the original edge-weighted graph.